Olzindel/ivvq-2020-project-patterns/README.md

-TODO : rexite a readme
+TODO : rewrite a readme